PaulGilchrist/database-examples/README.md

 * RabbitMQ
 * Redis Cache

-Each database or messaging platform specific JavaScript file has the needed Docker run command and NPM pagage install command documented at the top of the file.
+Each database or messaging platform specific JavaScript file has the needed Docker run command, persistance path, and NPM pagage install command documented at the top of the file.
+If wanting more advanced production level capabilities like encryption, or network isolation, Kubernetes should be used including its built in ingress gateway.
+This will allow for the container's configuration to remain simple while offloading these capabilities to a more standardized orchestration layer.
+This can also remove the need for each container to maintain its own authentication, offloading this to Kubernetes.

 The following database engines were considered for this project but excluded for the following reasons: